A Saint Who Levels Up Through Necromancy

 — I’ve only acquired the theory, that’s all.
 To grow accustomed to the spear art, there’s no choice but to learn it with the body.

-Yujin and Fafnir gripped practice spears and faced one another.
+Yujin and Fafnir took up practice spears and squared off against each other.

 — First, learn the skill.